 The Pottery class was quite intriguing.
 The art is quite deceptive.
 It looks like a piece of cake until you get your hands dirty.
 It takes a skillful touch to mould that delicate piece of ware.
 A little extra pressure or a slight nudge collapses your entire creation.
 I definitely had a blast watching people trying it out.

 My favorite among all these was the morning nature walk.
 A 6 km trek around the GRT hotels allowed me to capture some gorgeous views of the valley and Palani Hills.
 Adding to the freshness, was the sight of pretty flowers and fruits like peaches.
 An avid bird watcher – Mr. Bala from GRT Hotels, was quick to point out the resident birds of Kodaikanal.
 From Bulbuls to wild mynahs and the Bushchats – there were plenty of them creating a melodious ruckus.
-Sharing it all in the slide show below –
+Sharing it all here as photos

 Summer Chillers Package